ibm-cloud-docs/Registry/ts_get_started.md

 {: troubleshoot}
 {: support}

-You are trying to use the [getting started instructions](/docs/Registry?topic=Registry-getting-started) for {{site.data.keyword.registrylong}}, but you can't get any {{site.data.keyword.registryshort}} commands to work.
+You're trying to use the [getting started instructions](/docs/Registry?topic=Registry-getting-started) for {{site.data.keyword.registrylong}}, but you can't get any {{site.data.keyword.registryshort}} commands to work.
 {: shortdesc}

 You can't run any commands in {{site.data.keyword.registryshort}} because you don't have permission.